Groups worldwide plan successful IWD activity

 Running an IWD 2021 #ChooseToChallenge campaign

-One of the most powerful ways groups help support International Women's Day is through championing their own #ChooseToChallenge campaign within their communities, networks, organizations and groups.
+One of the most powerful ways groups can support International Women's Day is by championing their own #ChooseToChallenge campaign within their communities, networks, organizations, and groups.

-Each year the annual IWD campaign theme is celebrated, and continues all year long to unify direction and galvanize activity through providing a meaningful framework to connect and amplify action.
+Each year an annual IWD campaign theme is celebrated and continues all year long to unify direction and galvanize activity by providing a meaningful framework to connect and amplify action.

 Groups run IWD activity using these steps

 1. Identify your goals

 What do you want to achieve and what is your key message?

 For example, some groups tend to focus on:

 - celebrating women's achievements

 - cause-related marketing